5 best Robin alternatives & competitors

 Robin is built around desk and room booking, visitor management, and workplace analytics, with strong features for occupancy tracking, digital signage, and AI-assisted scheduling.
 It targets organizations with 500+ employees and positions itself firmly at the enterprise end of the market.

-Some teams find it limiting when it comes to hybrid policy enforcement.
+Some teams find it limiting when it comes to hybrid attendance management.
 Others run into gaps with HRIS integrations, or find that pricing is hard to forecast without a formal quote process.
 Robin's annual contracts and 500+ employee baseline can make it a poor fit for teams below that threshold, or for organizations that require EU data residency.

 If your workplace needs deeper hybrid coordination and people management, you might need an alternative to Robin that:

-- Provides hybrid policy enforcement and approval workflows, not just space booking and occupancy data
+- Provides structured attendance management and approval workflows, not just space booking and occupancy data

 - Integrates directly with HRIS systems like SAP, ADP, and Personio for employee-level visibility